A Regency villa filled with renovated antiques

-When asked what she collects, Sheila replies, ‘Everything!
-Kitchenware, fabrics, furniture – just anything that has charm and a story to tell.’
+And, of course, buying old, handmade pieces is very much part of this.
+When asked what she collects, her answer is resolute.
+‘Everything!’ she laughs.
+‘Kitchenware, fabrics, furniture – just anything that has charm and a story to tell.’